rcrath/wavetabler/README.md

 type `wvtbl` from you command prompt and choose one of the two sample files.  when it asks you to accept defaults, just hit enter, and after a little processing, you should have a shiny new 2048 sample per wwavecycle, 256 frame wavetable in the wavetables folder.

 ### Mac/:inux:
-you have to set the permissions for it to execute the first time:
- `chmod +x wvtbl.sh)` and then `./wvtbl.sh` runs it
-``
+Enter
+`./wvtbl.sh`

 ## Creating your own wavetables

 Copy some samples you want to convert to wavetables to the `wavetabler/imput` folder.
 They can be any sample rate or bit depth between `44.1kHz` and `192kHz`, `16 bit` to `32 bit float`.
-Higher sample rates and bit depths will help with the quality of the results.
-For now the files must be mono.
-While you can load any length file, *anything more than ten seconds or so will take an inordinate amount of time*, so your best bet is to pick a 2-10 second slice, make sure you save it to mono.
+Higher sample rates and bit depths will help with the quality of the results. stereo files in the input folder get converted to mono, so make sure you kaeep a copy somewhere.
+While you can load any length file, *anything more than ten seconds or so will take an inordinate amount of time*, so your best bet is to pick a 2-10 second slice.

-run `wvtbl` and select from the attending file menu. accept defaults, and look in your `wavetables` folder for your finished wavetables.
+run `wvtbl` on windows or ./wvrbl.sh fromMacOS or Linux and select from the attending file menu. once you select a file or files, accept defaults, and look in your `wavetables` subfolder for your finished wavetables nce the script finishes.

 ## Loading into Serum (and other wavetable synths)
-I only have instructions for Serum ATM:  in serum click on one of the wavetable edit icons in the oscillator section.  from the import menu choose `import-fixed-frame` and enter 2048.
-Your oscillator will load up the wavetable you select from the output folder.
+I only have instructions for Serum ATM:  in serum click on one of the wavetable edit icons in the oscillator section.  from the import menu choose `import-fixed-frame` pick a wavetable and enter 2048 when prompted.
+Your oscillator will load up the wavetable you select from the wavetables subfolder.

 ## Advanced
 - **known isssue**, in the last section, you get a choice of fitting the wavetable, chopping it into arbitrary chunks, or picking a chunk.
 There is an issue with the "pick" function where the selection does not start at a zero crossing, throwing the whole selection off.  hang tight, will fix it soon, but for now avoid.